Kendal Chavasse

-Colonel Kendal George Fleming Chavasse, DSO and bar (born 28 September 1904 − 31 March 2001, Co.
-Waterford, Ireland), was an Irish-born British Army officer who saw service in World War II.
+Colonel Kendal George Fleming Chavasse, DSO and bar (28 September 1904 − 31 March 2001, in County Waterford, Ireland), was an Irish-born British Army officer who saw service in World War II.

 Early life and military career

 Kendal Chavasse was born in Waterford, Ireland, on 28 September 1904.
 He was the third son (with four brothers) of Major Henry Chavasse (1863–1943) and his second wife Judith Isabella Fleming (1867–1935).
-Two brothers served (with distinction) in the Royal Navy (Commander Evelyn Henry Chavasse DSO DSC and Captain Paul Chavasse CBE DSC and Bar).
+Two of his brothers served (with distinction) in the Royal Navy (Commander Evelyn Henry Chavasse DSO DSC and Captain Paul Chavasse CBE DSC and Bar).
 He married Oonah Perceval-Maxwell in 1930; the couple had a son and a daughter.
 Chavasse was also intended to join the Royal Navy and to that end he was educated at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth.
 However, illness prevented his timely start as a naval cadet until he was too old to do so, but, through family contacts, he was accepted into the Royal Military College, Sandhurst, where he graduated, alongside Thomas "Pat" Scott, on 30 August 1924 as a second lieutenant in the Royal Irish Fusiliers (Princess Victoria's).

 His first years of military service during the interwar period consisted largely of regimental duties, serving with his regiment in Egypt, India, the Sudan and the United Kingdom.
 Among his fellow officers in the battalion, in addition to "Pat" Scott from Sandhurst days, was Gerald Templer.
 Chavasse was promoted to lieutenant on 30 August 1926, and, due to the slow rate of promotion in peacetime, was only promoted to captain on 3 October 1935.
-In May 1937 he was posted to the 2nd Battalion, Royal Irish Fusiliers, then serving in Malta, and was appointed Adjutant, and he later served in Palestine during the Arab revolt.
-In January 1939 Chavasse returned to the United Kingdom where he attended the Staff College, Camberley, where Scott was among his fellow students.
+In May 1937, he was posted to the 2nd Battalion, Royal Irish Fusiliers, then serving in Malta, and was appointed Adjutant, and he later served in Palestine during the Arab revolt.
+In January 1939, Chavasse returned to the United Kingdom where he attended the Staff College, Camberley, where Scott was among his fellow students.